Leisa Talbert Peschel

 Leisa Talbert Peschel is both an intellectual property trial lawyer and counselor.
-Leisa has considerable experience litigating intellectual property matters, including over fifty patent infringement cases.
-Her cases typically involve highly complex technical and legal issues.
-Leisa leverages her scientific background to gain a better understanding of a client’s technology to better position her client throughout a case.
-She has been involved in cases dealing with a wide array of technologies, including streaming television, automatic content recognition, authentication and encryption technology, Power-over-Ethernet (PoE), biotechnology research tools, chemical compositions, dental imaging technology, secondary containment structures, audio compression technology, display technologies, plastics, pipe thread compounds, blow-out preventers, security systems, computer software methods, and electronics.
+She has considerable experience litigating intellectual property matters, including over sixty patent infringement cases.
+Leisa leverages her scientific background to gain an understanding of a client’s technology to better position her client throughout a case.
+She has been involved in cases dealing with a wide array of technologies, including streaming television, automatic content recognition, authentication and encryption technology, Power-over-Ethernet (PoE), biotechnology research tools, chemical compositions, dental imaging technology, secondary containment structures, audio compression technology, display technologies, plastics, pipe thread compounds, blow-out preventers, hydraulic fracturing technologies, security systems, computer software methods, and electronics.
 Leisa also has had lead roles in numerous patent post-grant proceedings, including inter partes reviews and ex parte reexaminations.

 In addition to her litigation experience, Leisa maintains an active transactional practice.
 Leisa counsels clients on how to obtain, enforce, and license intellectual property, including trademark acquisition and brand management.
 She also gives strategic guidance regarding intellectual property transactions, which includes performing due diligence on intellectual property portfolios.
 Her transactional practice also includes preparing patent opinions of counsel, including freedom-to-operate, noninfringement, and invalidity opinions.
 Leisa’s scientific background is particularly helpful to clients seeking an opinion of counsel relating to biotechnology, chemical, or oil field services products.

 Leisa is also a frequent author and speaker on intellectual property law topics.
-She has spoken on matters relating to corporate patent policies, patent infringement defenses (including section 101 and 112 defenses), licensing, patent damages, patent reform, concurrent district court litigation and post-grant review proceedings, standing, e-discovery, the intersection of science and the law, and design patent infringement.
+She has spoken on matters relating to corporate patent policies, patent infringement defenses (including a special emphasis on patent-ineligible subject matter), licensing, patent damages, patent reform, concurrent district court litigation and post-grant review proceedings, the Lanham Act, standing, e-discovery, the intersection of science and the law, and design patent infringement.

 B.S., Biochemistry, University of Texas at Austin